 “Be made new in the attitude of your minds”

 Why was this?
-Why couldn’t I make my life get better?!
-It took me a while to finally grasp what the problem was…it was my mindset.
+Why couldn’t I make my life get better?
+It took me a while to finally grasp what the real issue was…it was my mindset.
 Although I had been saved since I was a boy, I hadn’t yet allowed God to begin renewing my mind!
 The good news is, once we let this process commence, life gets so much better even when it gets worse.
 How is this possible?
 Because our mindsets are mature–mature in who we are!

-God has a great plan for each and every one of us, He doesn’t have favorites–I didn’t know that.
-Because of mixing Old Covenant teaching in with the New Covenant, I thought I had to be a “good Christian” before my life would get better, when all along all I had to do was get to know Jesus more closely and be myself as His coheir.
+God has a great plan for each and every one of us, He doesn’t have favorites.
+I didn’t know that.
+Because of mixing Old Covenant teaching in with the New Covenant, I thought I had to be a “good Christian” before my life would get better.
+The truth was, all I had to do was get to know Jesus more closely and be myself as His coheir.
 By doing this, I began to understand my own identity much better, in turn, I started to live authentically as a child of God.

 - Read about Jesus.
-I can remember as a kid, picking up a big, leather Bible, and then holding the pages against my thumb as I fanned through it from front to back.
+I can remember as a kid, picking up a big, leather Bible, then holding the pages against my thumb as I fanned through it from front to back.
 I specifically remember thinking to myself, “Wow.
 That’s a lot to read and know.”
 Unbeknownst to me at the time, the enemy was already placing doubt and discouragement in my mind.
-What I came to find out was that my life change would happen by simply taking little bites of God’s Word, day by day.
-As I did this, I began to understand the personality of Christ.
-THIS IS THE ENTIRE GOAL OF READING THE BIBLE.
-Once you know Jesus, how kind, merciful, patient, and powerful He is–then He begins to teach you your value.
-That value instills a new confidence in you–hence, making your life better.
-But this all began by having a daily goal of simply reading about Him.
-So don’t feel intimidated or pressured, just read.
+What I came to find out was that my life-change would happen by simply taking little bites of God’s Word, day by day.
+As I did this, I began to understand the personality of Christ as well as my own spiritual nature.
+Reading is very important.
+It exercises your brain and reshapes your mind.
+Don’t feel intimidated or pressured, just read something each day.
 The Holy Spirit will do the rest!

 - Pray.
 If these steps were in order, this would probably be number one.
-It is vital that you get in the habit of continual “chatter-prayers” all day long.
+It’s vital for your mind renewal that you get into the habit of continual “chatter prayers” all day long.
 Your prayers should eventually be something that you don’t really even notice–like breathing.
-Little one-liners or a few sentences, you know, like you talk to people?
-You talk to God the same.
+Little one-liners or a few sentences here and there, you know, like you talk to people?
+Talk to God the same!
 Prayer is just talking.
-You don’t have to throw in the “thees” and “thous”–you don’t live in the 1600’s–just speak like you always do.
-God gave you your mouth, so just use it normally.
-Just talk.
+You don’t have to throw in the “thees” and “thous”–you don’t live in the 1600’s–just speak like you always do!
+Just talk!
 Talking builds up any relationship.
-God hears you at all times–He even knows your thoughts–your unspoken words.
-So you may as well begin to include Him, and be real.
-Yes, we should have a time or two each day where we bow our heads in awe and respect to Him–spending a few minutes (or much longer, or much less, there is no law in prayer) in a longer conversation with Him.
-But overall, you just chit-chat with your Creator from sun up to sun down!
-Some of my main prayers are, “Help me,” “Thank you,” and “Show me how!”
+God hears you at all times, He even knows your thoughts–the unspoken prayers in your soul.
+So just talk to Dad because He loves you, this will take you deeper into your relationship with Him!